mogelbrod/quick-opener/README.md

 - `quickOpener.show`: Show the Quick Opener picker.

-Commands available when the Quick Opener window is visible:
+Commands available while the plugin window is visible:

 - `quickOpener.popPath`: Go upwards in the path by chopping off the last part of the input (if present), or by navigating to parent directory.
 - `quickOpener.triggerAction`: Trigger an action using the current input as path.
 - `quickOpener.triggerItemAction`: Trigger an action using the currently selected item as path.
+- `quickOpener.triggerTabCompletion`: Replace the input value with the selected item path.

 ## Known Issues